EliAndrewC/l7r/setting/l7r.md

 ### Blessings and Curses

 There are a number of stories of how and why the desert was scorched.
-Shosuro, the priestess queen who swore fealty to Bayushi during the founding of the Scorpion clan, explained that the gods appear to humans from behind masks.
+Shosuro, the priestess queen who swore fealty to Bayushi during the founding of the Scorpion Clan, explained that the gods appear to humans from behind masks.
 Rivers and oceans are merely the masks worn by the water kami, just as ground and mountains are the masks of the earth kami.
 What we see in the sky during the daytime is only the mask worn by Lady Sun, whose true form we cannot comprehend.
 The desert is what remains in the aftermath of Lady Sun briefly removing her mask, casting her true gaze upon part of the mortal world for only an instant.

 The Togashi monks have no one canonical story of how the desert came to exist, but they question the assumption that the desert represents Lady Sun's anger or displeasure.
 The desert seems to command more of Lady Sun's attention than other places, this is true.
 Yet does that not imply that this land has her favor?
 The attention of divine beings can be terrifying, but if Lady Sun's blessing appears to be some form of curse, then does that not simply raise questions about how we understand blessings and curses and whether there is even any difference between them?